boostorg/redis/README.md

 co_await (conn.async_exec(...) || conn.async_exec(...) || ... || conn.async_exec(...))
 ```

-* This works but is considered an anti-pattern.
-Unless
+* This works but is unnecessary.
+Unless the user has set
-  the user has set `aedis::resp3::request::config::coalesce` to
+  `aedis::resp3::request::config::coalesce` to `false`, and he
-  `false`, and he shouldn't, the connection will automatically merge
+  shouldn't, the connection will automatically merge the individual
-  the individual requests into a single payload anyway.
+  requests into a single payload anyway.

 <a name="requests"></a>
 ## Requests